Mobile Suit Gundam: Iron-Blooded Orphans: Spinoff

-An official spinoff game, titled Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt (機動戦士ガンダム 鉄血のオルフェンズ ウルズハント, Kidō Senshi Gandamu Tekketsu no Orufenzu Uruzuhanto), was announced on January 7, 2019, for iOS and Android as part of Gundam’s 40th Anniversary.
+An official spinoff game, titled Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt (機動戦士ガンダム 鉄血のオルフェンズ ウルズハント, Kidō Senshi Gandamu Tekketsu no Orufenzu Uruzuhanto), was announced on January 7, 2019, for iOS and Android as part of Gundam's 40th Anniversary.
 Animated scenes were produced by Sunrise Beyond, directed by Tatsuyuki Nagai and written by Hajime Kamoshida.

-Set between the first and second seasons of Iron-Blooded Orphans, the story follows Wistario Afam, a youth from the Radonitsa Colony in Venus’s sphere, as he enters the deadly “Urdr-Hunt,” a competition with hidden political stakes.
+Set between the first and second seasons of Iron-Blooded Orphans, the story follows Wistario Afam, a youth from the Radonitsa Colony in Venus's sphere, as he enters the deadly "Urdr-Hunt", a competition with hidden political stakes.

 Urdr-Hunt launched within the Iron-Blooded Orphans G app on November 15, 2022, and service ended on January 11, 2024.
-A theatrical compilation film, Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt – Path of the Little Challenger, was announced as part of the Iron-Blooded Orphans’ 10th-anniversary projects during San Diego Comic-Con 2025, and premiered in Japan on October 31, 2025, with a limited North American release.
+A theatrical compilation film, Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt – Path of the Little Challenger, was announced as part of the Iron-Blooded Orphans 10th-anniversary projects during San Diego Comic-Con 2025, and premiered in Japan on October 31, 2025, with a limited North American release.

 Reception

 The series premiere received generally positive reviews from critics.
 Anime News Networks Nick Creamer gave the first episode a 4 out of 5 stars, saying that "Iron-Blooded Orphans hits the ground running, establishing its world in the natural conversations of its many characters."
 He went on to note that "Mari Okada's an inconsistent writer, but definitely a talented one, and given the focus of a traditional Gundam-style opening, her gift for illustrating character shines through."
 Zac Bertschy gave the series a 4.5 for the first episode, writing that "Iron-Blooded Orphans has a lot of moving parts, but it's only deceptively complex; this episode starts out confusing (due to the relatively haphazard way they introduce all the various factions and the sizable cast) but as it goes on it all becomes very clear."
 He added that the premiere featured "instantly likable characters, desperate battles, a broad science fiction story about a colony struggling for independence, giant robots and even a Char-like smooth-talking pretty boy weirdo who's working with the bad guys; what's not to love?"

 Iron-Blooded Orphans also drew praise later in its run for its darker tone and character-driven drama.
-In his review of episodes 1–3, Jacob Hope Chapman of ANN highlighted the show’s willingness to tackle "morally murky politics and the brutal lives of child soldiers," comparing its tone to Gundam Wing and Victory Gundam while crediting Mari Okada’s script for avoiding melodrama in favor of grounded interpersonal conflicts.
-The series’ conclusion also received positive analysis, with Rebecca Silverman calling the finale "a devastating yet fitting end that underscores the futility of war while still granting its survivors hope for a new future."
+In his review of episodes 1–3, Jacob Chapman of ANN highlighted the show's willingness to tackle "morally murky politics and the brutal lives of child soldiers", comparing its tone to Gundam Wing and Victory Gundam while crediting Mari Okada's script for avoiding melodrama in favor of grounded interpersonal conflicts.
+The series' conclusion also received positive analysis, with Rebecca Silverman calling the finale "a devastating yet fitting end that underscores the futility of war while still granting its survivors hope for a new future."